KyleHu14/job-tracker/README.md

-# Introduction
+# Job Tracker

-This is a work in progress web application that allows users to track their job applications on an online platform.
-This is the 2nd revision of the project due to design issues and wanting to simplify the project.
+This is a work in progress web application that allows users to track their job applications on a website.

-## Tech Stack
+## Introduction

-Frontend:

-1. Nextjs
-2. Shadcn
-3. TailwindCSS

-Backend:

-1. Supabase
-2. Node.js & Express.js

-Authentication : NextAuth
+The frontend of the website is built with [Next.js](https://nextjs.org/) with frontend libraries [shadcn](https://ui.shadcn.com/) and [TailwindCSS](https://tailwindcss.com/).

+The backend is organized as a Rest API.
+The API is built with NodeJS and Express which connects to a PostgreSQL database from [Supabase](https://supabase.com/).

+Lastly, authentication is handled with [Auth.js](https://authjs.dev/)

 ## Project Structure

 The project is organized into the following folders:

-1. Client : Holds the Nextjs files
+1. :computer: Client - Holds all the Next.js files.
-2. Server : Contains the SQL code, ER Diagrams, and the NodeJS API files
+2. :electric_plug: Server - Contains the SQL code, ER Diagrams, and NodeJS API files.

-## Installation and Running
+## Table of Contents

-To run this project locally, follow the steps below :
+To learn more about implementation details follow the links below :

-1. Clone this repository
-2. Navigate to the /client directory and run npm i
-3. Navigate to the /server/api directory and run npm i